cado-security/product-help/docs/cado/deploy/cross/aws-organizations.md

 }
 ```

-This policy must be attached to the role that the Cado platform will assume.
+This policy must be attached to the role that the platform will assume.

-The ListAccounts permission should be set in the root account, and the Cado role (or a role that has trust with the Cado role) should be allowed to assume it.
+The ListAccounts permission should be set in the root account, and the / Forensic Acquisition and Investigation role (or a role that has trust with the / Forensic Acquisition and Investigation role) should be allowed to assume it.

-### 2. **Select List Accounts Role in Cado**
+### 2. **Select List Accounts Role in / Forensic Acquisition and Investigation**

-To enable cross-account discovery on the Cado platform, follow these steps:
+To enable cross-account discovery on the platform, follow these steps:

 - Go to **Settings > Accounts** and click **Create an account**.
 - Select **AWS** from the set of providers.